On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Bounding with other divergences

-Next we will prove that the $\mathbb{B}_{\mathrm{Wass}}$ is in general tighter than $\mathbb{B}_{\mathrm{Info}}$ under the mild assumption.
+Next, we will prove that the $\mathbb{B}_{\mathrm{Wass}}$ is, in general, tighter than $\mathbb{B}_{\mathrm{Info}}$ under the mild assumption.
 To this end, we first introduce the transportation cost inequality (TCI) following the definition 3.4.2 from \cite{raginsky2013concentration}. \begin{definition}[Transportation Cost Inequality] We say that a probability measure $\mu$ on $(\mathcal{X}, d)$ satisfies an $L^{p}$ transportation cost inequality with constant $c>0,$ or a $\mathrm{T}_{p}(c)$ inequality for short, if for every probability measure $\nu \ll \mu$ we have

-\end{definition} \begin{remark} Under the Hamming metric, it can be proved that the first order Wasserstein distance is equivalent to the total variation \cite{raginsky2013concentration}, then a well known application of this inequality is the Pinsker's inequality where $p = 1$ and $c = \frac{1}{4}$.
-This inequality provides an upper bound on the Wasserstein distance in terms of the divergence.
-Furthermore, \citet{bobkov1999exponential} prove that the sub-Gaussian property is equivalent to $T_1$ transportation cost inequality, which shows that if we set $\nu = P_{WZ_i}$ and $\mu = P_W\otimes P_{Z_i}$ in (\ref{eq:TCI}), then the Wasserstein distance bound is inherently tighter than the mutual information bound.
-We provide a rigorous argument in the following proposition. \end{remark} \begin{proposition} Let $P_W$ be the marginal distribution induced by the ERM algorithm and the distributions of $S$ (e.g., with the source data only).
-We assume that both $P_{W}$ and $\mu'$ satisfies the $T_{1}(\frac{r^2}{2\mathcal{L}^2})$ transportation cost inequality, then we have that
+\end{definition} This is a typical definition in many learning setups and we will give several examples below. \begin{example} Under the Hamming distance, it can be proved that the first-order Wasserstein distance is equivalent to the total variation \cite{raginsky2013concentration}, then a well-known application of this inequality is the Pinsker's inequality where $p = 1$ and $c = \frac{1}{4}$.
+This inequality provides an upper bound on the Wasserstein distance in terms of the divergence. \end{example}